Current Weather

 Weather Briefing

-VFRGdańsk Lech Wałęsa Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
+IFRGdańsk Lech Wałęsa Airport is currently reporting instrument flight rules (IFR) conditions with broken clouds at 600 feet and 10 miles or greater visibility.

 Wind Analysis